An orbit-averaged generalized-Landau kinetic equation for the relaxation evolution of finite weakly-coupled star clusters: `Discreteness' stochastic acceleration and anti-normalization: Introduction

 The present paper is organized as follows.
-In section \ref{sec:basic_kinetics}, the basic kinetic theory is reviewed.
-Section \ref{sec:Importance_gLandau} explains the importance of the g-Landau equation for the evolution of finite star clusters.
-In section \ref{sec:explicit_orb_g_landau}, the explicit form of orbit-averaged g-Landau equation in action-angle spaces is shown.
-In section \ref{sec:prop}, the basic properties of the g-Landau equation are discussed.
-In section \ref{sec:spherical} the g-Landau equation is rewritten for spherical star clusters.
+Section \ref{sec:basic_kinetics} reviews a fundamental kinetic theory for the relaxation evolution of weakly-coupled star clusters and introduces the g-Landau kinetic equation.
+Section \ref{sec:Importance_gLandau} shows that the g-Landau equation is only the kinetic equation that correctly approximates the \citep{Gilbert_1968}'s kinetic equation among the existing kinetic equation for the relaxation evolution, based on the anti-normalization condition.
+Section \ref{sec:explicit_orb_g_landau} shows the explicit form of the orbit-averaged g-Landau equation in action-angle variables.
+In Section \ref{sec:prop}, we reveal the basic properties of the g-Landau equation.
+Section \ref{sec:import_discrete} discusses the importance of the discreteness stochastic acceleration of stars in the early relaxation-evolution stage.
+It shows the relationship of the many-body relaxation with non-Maxwellian stellar DF.
 Section \ref{sec:conclusion} is Conclusion.